jackiemluong/Getting-and-Cleaning-Data-Course-Project/README.md

 4) Appropriately labels the data set with descriptive variable names.
 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-FinalData.txt is the exported final data after going through all the sequences described above.
+final_data.txt is the exported final data after going through all the sequences described above.